 Faculty, Academic Staff, and Limited Appointees who work in academic year, 9-month C-basis appointments.

-Faculty, Academic Staff, and Limited Appointees working in C-basis appointments must be on an approved appointment to work in the summer, and must not exceed working in the equivalent of more than 8 of 9 months in three consecutive summers.
-If there is a need to work year-round, the appointment should be converted to a 12-month, A-basis appointment.
+Faculty, Academic Staff, and Limited Appointees working in C-basis appointments must be on an approved appointment to work in the summer, and must not exceed working in the equivalent of more than 8 of 9 months in three consecutive summers without approval from the Provost (or designee).
+If there is a need to work continually year-round, the appointment should be considered for conversion to a 12-month, A-basis appointment.